What is master data management (MDM)?

-Benefits of MDM
+Benefits of master data management

-One of the primary business benefits that MDM provides is increased data consistency, both for operational and analytical uses.
+- Increased data consistency, both for operational and analytical uses.
 A uniform set of master data on customers and other entities can help reduce operational errors and optimize business processes -- for example, by ensuring that customer service representatives see all of the data on individual customers and that the shipping department has the correct addresses for deliveries.
 It can also boost the accuracy of BI and analytics applications, hopefully resulting in better strategic planning and business decision-making.

 MDM best practices

 Best practices for managing MDM programs include the following actions:

 - Include business stakeholders in the MDM process.
 While MDM is aided by technology, it's as much an organizational -- or people -- process as it is a technical one.
 As a result, it's important to involve business executives and users in MDM programs, especially if master data will be managed centrally and updated in operational systems by an MDM hub.
 The various data and business process owners in an organization should have a say in decisions on how master data is structured and policies for implementing changes to it in systems.
 Ideally, that starts at the very beginning, when the scope of an MDM initiative is defined.